- >>Search All Programs

 More and more students are choosing to study online.
 This is a great opportunity to be able to earn a degree without having to stop working.
 Additionally, it means you are less restricted by your geographical location.

-6. MBA in Management Information Systems – Concordia University – This school offers business studies that are firmly rooted in Christian traditions, ethics and values.
+- MBA in Management Information Systems – Concordia University – This school offers business studies that are firmly rooted in Christian traditions, ethics and values.
 The program is offered 100% online and requires completion of 39 credit hours.
+The GMAT is not required for this Online MBA degree.

 Pros & Cons